 1. Create a plan and a marketing budget.
 According to the APTA, marketing efforts are the “most effective if they are highly targeted—from age and gender to income bracket and the type(s) of publications your potential patients read.”
 In other words, before you start actually marketing, you need to know who to market to (and the best way to reach them)—and that requires a marketing plan.
 Along the same lines, you’ll also need to know how much money to spend on your marketing efforts—and that requires a budget.

 2. Establish your brand identity and value proposition.
-As WebPT’s Kylie Mckee explains here, successful marketing requires not only a deep understanding of ideal customers, but also a “strong identity” and an ability to “present [the] brand in a way that appeals to [the] target audience.”
+As WebPT’s Kylie Mckee explains in this blog , successful marketing requires not only a deep understanding of ideal customers, but also a “strong identity” and an ability to “present [the] brand in a way that appeals to [the] target audience.”
 To start, McKee recommends performing a self audit and exploring your competitors to determine what does—and does not—resonate.
 You’ll also want to ensure you know exactly what you offer to your patients that makes you unique (in other words, your value proposition).
 That way, you can focus your messaging to play up your strengths (i.e., the reason why patients should seek out your services).

 3. Connect with through community engagement.
-As WebPT’s Melissa Hughes explained here, “Community events are a great way to draw potential patients to your clinic—especially if your practice is in a small town or a tight-knit community.”
+As WebPT’s Melissa Hughes explained in this blog, “Community events are a great way to draw potential patients to your clinic—especially if your practice is in a small town or a tight-knit community.”
 But, regardless of the size of your town or community, “you can use events to showcase what your practice is all about, or even just to interact with patients in a relaxed setting, when your mind isn’t buzzing around productivity requirements or Medicare’s latest data-reporting program.”
 In other words, hosting community events is an exceptional way to provide value to prospective patients and improve brand awareness for your practice—and rehab therapy in general.

 4. Polish your online presence.
 Today, most prospective patients go searching for potential healthcare providers online, which means it’s imperative that you have an online presence that is both professional and findable.
 That means you’ll need: